JoelRLL19/mms142-groupI-2023/README.md

 <p>While in Healthcare, AR has become an increasingly integral part of it, signaling as ignificant technological intergration into the industry.
 The application of AR sppances various domains, including wearables, telemedicice, remote surgery, and mecial diagnosis.
 Enchancing patient care, streamline processes, and reducing costs is the primary objective of AR, and has shown notable advancements, showcasing its potential in the transformation of healtchcare services AR has also revolutionized both remote surgery and medical diagnosis by providing enchanced visualizations, precision, and interactive information overlay, enhacncing the surgeons' ability to interpret complex patient data.</p>

+<p>In the medical studies and training in dentistry, particularly in oral and maxillofacial surgery, AR technology focuses on implants and orthoganic surgery, improving restorative dentistry, orthodontics, and endodontics.</p>

 <p align="center">
   <img src="AR Images/ar medical.JPG" width="400" height="250"></p>